Population: 8,572,054

 Comodal – This mode involves one or more students face-to-face and at a distance.
 The remote student follows the course simultaneously with the students of the class with the consent of all persons concerned, if applicable.

 Comodal asynchronous alternation – This mode offers the possibility of following online courses offline (asynchronous) and sometimes take lessons simultaneously with their class (comodal) with the consent of all persons concerned, if applicable.
-(Education Quebec, 2021, p.
-63)
+(Government of Quebec, 2022, p.
+3)

 K-12 Blended Learning Activity

-There are two known programs that provide blended learning in Quebec.
+There are two programs that provide blended learning in Quebec.
 In addition to their distance offerings, LEARN provides its services and resources – such as tutoring, tailored pedagogical content, training, community learning centres’ support, academic peer review articles, curated resources, and enrichment activities – to stakeholders across the province in a blended format.
-During the 2021-22 school year an estimated 35,300 or more students accessed LEARN’s tutorial content.
-Finally, there has been no recent data submitted on the Écoles en réseau (i.e., Networked Schools), although the program appears to remain active.
+During the 2023-24 school year just over 40,000 or more students accessed LEARN’s tutorial content.
+Finally, is it believed that the Écoles en réseau (i.e., Networked Schools) remains active, although there has been no contact with the research team in several years.

 References